GVR Report cover Deep Brain Stimulation Devices Market Size, Share & Trends Report

 Application Insights

-End-Use Insights
+End-use Insights

-However, the Ambulatory Surgical Centers (ASC) segment is expected to grow at the highest compound annual growth rate (CAGR) of 10.3% from 2022 to 2030.
-This is due to the lower cost of procedures as compared to hospitals, convenient access to patient care, reduced waiting time, and low infection rate as compared to neurology clinics and hospitals.
-Furthermore, according to a study conducted by Advancing Surgical Care, 92% of patients were satisfied with the medical care and service provided in the ASCs, thus, boosting the segment growth.
-In addition, most of the neurosurgeries can now be performed at ASCs, as surgical procedures undertaken here are advanced and less invasive.
-Thus, the growth of the segment can majorly be attributed to shorter procedure time and ongoing advancements in minimally invasive surgical techniques.
+However, the Ambulatory Surgical Centers (ASC) segment is expected to grow at the highest CAGR from 2023 to 2030 due to lower cost of procedures as compared to hospitals, convenient access for patient care, reduced waiting time, and low infection rate as compared to neurology clinics and hospitals.
+Furthermore, according to a study conducted by Advancing Surgical Care, 92% of patients were satisfied with the medical care and service provided in the ASCs, thus boosting the segment growth.
+Most of the neurosurgeries can now be performed at ASCs, as surgical procedures undertaken here are advanced and less invasive.
+Thus, shorter procedure time and ongoing advancements in minimally invasive surgical techniques are among the key factors driving the segment growth.

 Regional Insights

-Furthermore, the presence of major competitors, availability of sophisticated healthcare infrastructure, and supportive government initiatives are also responsible for the market growth in this region.
-For instance, the National Institute of Neurological Disorder and Stroke (NINDS) supports research activities related to DBS for determining its safety and effectiveness in the treatment of PD.
+North America dominated the market with a share of 51.2% in 2022 owing to the increase in government funding and initiatives for raising awareness about Parkinson’s disease (PD) is expected to drive the demand for deep brain stimulators.
+Furthermore, the presence of major competitors, the availability of sophisticated healthcare infrastructure, and supportive government initiatives are also responsible for the market growth in this region.
+For instance, the National Institute of Neurological Disorder and Stroke (NINDS) supports research activities related to DBS to determine its safety and effectiveness in the treatment of PD.
+However, Asia Pacific is expected to significantly lead the market from 2023 to 2030.

-However, Asia Pacific is expected to significantly lead the market in the future from 2022 to 2030.
-This is attributed to the rising prevalence of neurodegenerative disorders coupled with the unmet demand for effective and long-term solutions.
-Rising awareness about neurological disease treatment options and improvements in the clinical development framework of emerging economies is expected to drive the market growth in this region.
-Moreover, the presence of high growth opportunities in developing countries such as Japan, China, and India are likely to contribute to the market growth.
-Furthermore, the establishment of organizations such as the Asia-Pacific Centre for Neuromodulation (APCN), which is founded for conducting research and promoting awareness about the associated benefits of deep brain stimulation, is anticipated to boost regional growth.
+The region’s growth is attributed to the rising prevalence of neurodegenerative disorders coupled with unmet demand for effective and long-term solutions.
+Rising awareness about neurological disease treatment options and improvements in the clinical development framework of emerging economies are also expected to drive market growth in this region.
+Moreover, the presence of high growth opportunities in developing countries, such as Japan, China, and India, is likely to contribute to market growth.
+The establishment of organizations, such as the Asia Pacific Centre for Neuromodulation (APCN), which was founded to conduct research and promote awareness about the associated benefits of DBS, is anticipated to boost regional market growth.

 Key Companies & Market Share Insights